Akshath-Nagulapally/lipvisemes/README.md

 # Vizem Flow

-**Voice typing speed.
-Zero voice.**
+Typing is slow.
+Voice typing is fast…but not always practical.

-Being “voicepilled” was 2024.
-In 2025 you don’t need to use your voice at all.
-Vizem Flow turns **lip-reading** into text - so you get a super smooth, fast typing flow even in public.
-No mumbling into your phone, no awkward “I’m talking to my computer” moments.
-Just you, the camera, and **~10–20× the speed of typing** with the same ease as voice input.
+Being “voicepilled” was 2025.
+In 2026, you don’t need to use your voice at all.

+Vizem Flow reads your lips and turns it into text.
+You get voice-level speed while staying completely silent.
+Just look at the camera and speak naturally.
+The words appear instantly.

+Meetings.
+Libraries.
+Class.
+On the train.
+Late at night next to someone sleeping.
+Social settings where talking to your device feels weird.

+Press a key in any app and it starts.
+It runs in the background and types wherever your cursor is.
+Messages.
+Docs.
+DMs.
+Search bars.
+Anywhere.

 ---